-Analysis | Ted Cruz offers a very strained defense of Trump’s social-media executive order
+Analysis | Ted Cruz offers a very strained defense of Trump’s social media executive order

 Propping up social media platforms as unfair arbiters of free speech is indeed a politically potent strategy — especially given that many of them are run by left-leaning people in California.
 There are few things better in politics than a sense of persecution by all-powerful political opponents like those sitting in their Silicon Valley ivory towers.

-But however accurate it might be to cast any particular tech company as a boogeyman, that doesn’t change the fact that this case against them relies upon what looks a whole lot like a straw man.
+But however accurate it might be to cast any particular tech company as a boogeyman, that doesn’t change how this case against them relies upon what looks a whole lot like a straw man.
 It’s also a rather curious argument from someone like Cruz, who fashions himself a textualist relying upon the letter of the law.

 The solution would seem to be to pass bills to change what the law actually says.
 That’s something Cruz is in a position to try to make happen — and for which there may even be significant bipartisan consensus, given the posture of Democrats up to and including House Speaker Nancy Pelosi (D-Calif.).